What Is A Trading Company?

 Negotiation Leverage:

-With established relationships in the industry, trading companies can negotiate better terms, prices, and conditions with manufacturers and suppliers, potentially leading to cost savings.
+With established relationships in the industry, trading companies can negotiate more favorable terms, prices, and conditions with manufacturers and suppliers, potentially resulting in cost savings.

 Cons Of A Trading Company: